-If you have found Lego bricks in your vacuum cleaner, bricks in your couch, or in every nook and cranny like we have then keep reading and see if these storage solutions can be of some help.
+If you have found Lego bricks in your vacuum cleaner, bricks in your couch, or in every nook and cranny as we have then keep reading and see if these Lego storage ideas can be of some help.

-So our second question is… How many pieces do we have and do we expect to add to the collection?
+How many pieces do we have and do we expect to add to the LEGO collection?

-Be sure to plan for adding any sets to your collection.
-My husband and daughter usually get 2 or 3 new sets every year so that can add up to a lot of new pieces.
+Be sure to plan for adding additional sets to your collection.
+My husband and daughter usually get 2 or 3 new sets every year.
+That can add up to a lot of new pieces.

 Once you do finally decide on where and how much you need to store you can then figure out a budget.

 TIP: Tiny Lego pieces can get lost easily in big plastic bins.
-Use Ziploc bags to contain smaller pieces.
+Use Ziploc Bags to contain small pieces.

 2. Open Storage Bins

-One thing I have found with my daughter is that making clean up easy actually gets clean up done.
+One thing I have found with my daughter (when she was younger) is that making clean up easy, actually got clean up done.

-Open style bins tend to work really well for us in this situation.
 You can buy these now from the dollar store.
 Which is awesome!
-But, they go quick and if you can’t find them then you can also buy them online.
+But, they go quick and if you can’t find them you can also buy them online.

 This pack of 6 folding storage bins is a great deal.
-(These make great storage for more than just Lego’s.)
+(These make a great option for more than just Lego.)

-another great organizer with open storage is this 3 tier storage organizer
+another great idea for an organizer with open storage is tiered storage organizers